Equatorial Guinea's largest city Bata rocked by explosions | DW | 07.03.2021

 Equatorial Guinea's largest city and main economic hub Bata was hit by four explosions on Sunday, local eyewitnesses reported.
 The cause of the blasts remains unknown.

-The state channel TVGE reported that there had been fatalities caused by the explosions and many people had been left injured.
+The Ministry of Health said that at least 300 people had been injured, and that many were feared dead or trapped under the rubble.
+It said on Twitter that the explosion occured at a military barracks, where local media reported that thousands of people had been living.

+State broadcaster TVGE reported that practically all of the houses in the military zone, as well as most of the houses nearby, had been damaged by the explosion.
+Reporters on the ground also reported seeing hospitals full with many wounded women and children.

-The health department had told health workers to head to hospitals, EFE reported.
-TVGE said that the hospitals were being overwhelmed.
+The health department told medical workers to head to hospitals, which were reportedly overwhelmed.

 Local television showed people pulling bodies from rubble, some of which were carried away wrapped in bed sheets, Reuters reported.

-Another user shared a video that they described as "images of the military barracks of Nkoantoma, Bata, epicenter of the explosion which rocked Bata this afternoon.
-Our sources don't know or can't record the number of victims.
-"The hospitals are full," they stammer between sobs."
+Another user shared an unverified video that they described as "images of the military barracks of Nkoantoma, Bata, epicenter of the explosion which rocked Bata this afternoon.

 An eyewitness in the city told the Spanish news agency EFE that there had been "a huge explosion, it opened all our windows … We saw a pillar of smoke and then suddenly there was a second explosion and then shortly after, another."